What I Believe: Positions

 7. “Once saved, always saved” – No, you don’t have to get re-saved again after every sin you commit and live in worry about dying suddenly with an unconfessed sin and losing your salvation.
 Jesus died once for your sin and you cannot re-crucify Him.
 (1Peter 3:18; Heb 6:4-6)

 This, however, is not a license to sin.
 The Bible does speak of “falling away” and “he that endureth to the end shall be saved”.
-While God will not reject one of His children and no man can pluck you of out of His hand (John 10:29), you can walk away from Him.
+While God will not reject one of His children and no man can pluck you of out of His hand (John 10:29), you do not lose your free will when you are born again.
+You can walk away from Him.
 If someone is habitually living in blatant sin and never comes under conviction to change their ways, then that is a sign that they either have willfully and knowingly rejected the Gospel or never really received salvation to begin with.

 Probably the most pervasive problem among so-called Christians is false-conversion.
 There are “false converts” who may mentally ascend (agree with in their mind) to the gospel, but do not truly receive it (Mat 7:21-23).
 For a time or in some areas of life they may appear to be christian in their works, but their secret sins will eventually bear fruit and be brought out into the light.